netsampler/goflow2/README.md

 -format.hash=SamplerAddress,DstAS
 ```

-By default, Lz4 compression will be enabled when sending data to kafka
+By default, no compression will be enabled when sending data to kafka
 To change the kafka compression type of the producer side configure the following options
 ```
 transport.kafka.compression.type=lz4